Derived equivalences for hereditary Artin algebras: Introduction

-A first observation is that the existence of a triangulated equivalence $\Db \HH \to \CC$ implies that $\CC$ is algebraic, in the sense of \cite{Keller06}.
+A first observation is that the existence of a triangle equivalence $\Db \HH \to \CC$ implies that $\CC$ is algebraic, in the sense of \cite{Keller06}.
 Thus, to have any hope of a positive answer to Question \ref{question}, one needs to restrict oneself to algebraic triangulated categories.
-However, Examples \ref{example:NotInverse1} and \ref{example:NotInverse2} show that this class is still too large.
-It is worth noting that the triangulated categories occurring in these examples are not of the form $\Db \AA$ for any abelian category $\AA$.
+In \S\ref{section:Proof}, we will give three examples of $t$-structures on (algebraic) triangulated categories where the answer to Question \ref{question} is negative.
+We note that the triangulated category in Example \ref{example:NotInverse} is the bounded derived category of a hereditary category.

 Before mentioning a case where one knows that the answer to Question \ref{question} is positive, we will introduce some notation.
 Let $\Lambda$ be a finite-dimensional algebra (over a field $k$) with finite global dimension.
 We will write $\mod \Lambda$ for the category of finite-dimensional right $\Lambda$-modules.
 In this case, it is well-known that $\Db \mod \Lambda$ has Serre duality; we will denote the Serre functor by $\bS$, and we will denote $n$-fold suspension by $[n]$.
-An object $E \in \Db \mod \Lambda$ is called a partial silting object if $\Hom_{\Db \mod \Lambda}(E, E[i]) = 0$ for $i > 0$.
-We will say that a $t$-structure $(\UU, \VV)$ is finitely generated if there is a partial silting object $E \in \Db \mod \Lambda$ such that $\UU$ is the smallest full subcategory of $\Db \mod \Lambda$ closed under extensions and suspensions.
+An object $E \in \Db \mod \Lambda$ is called a \emph{partial silting} object if $\Hom_{\Db \mod \Lambda}(E, E[i]) = 0$ for $i > 0$.
+We will say that a $t$-structure $(\UU, \VV)$ is \emph{finitely generated} if there is a partial silting object $E \in \Db \mod \Lambda$ such that $\UU$ is the smallest full subcategory of $\Db \mod \Lambda$ closed under extensions and suspensions which contains $E$.
+(Note that we do not require $\UU$ to be closed under desuspensions, thus the suspension $\Db \mod \Lambda \Db \mod \Lambda$ restricts to a functor $\UU \to \UU$ which is not necessarily an autoequivalence.
+Put differently, $\UU$ is a suspended subcategory (\cite{KellerVossieck87}) of $\Db \mod \Lambda$ and not necessarily a triangulated subcategory.)

-It follows from \cite[Lemma 4.6]{LiuVitoriaYang12} that one has a positive answer to Question \ref{question} for finitely generated $t$-structures on $\Db \mod \Lambda$.
+It follows from \cite[Lemma 4.6]{LiuVitoriaYang14} that one has a positive answer to Question \ref{question} for finitely generated $t$-structures on $\Db \mod \Lambda$.
 We give a complete proof in \S\ref{subsection:FinitelyGenerated}.

 Consequently, if all $t$-structures on $\Db \mod \Lambda$ were finitely generated, the answer to Question \ref{question} would be positive.
 It was shown in \cite{BroomheadPauksztelloPloog13} that the class of derived discrete algebras (introduced in \cite{Vossieck01}) satisfies this property.
 We will give a short account in \S\ref{section:DerivedDiscrete}.